rudvfaden/OLS/README.md

 # OLS

-A small package to estimate ols and print out a nice formatted table.
+A small julia package to estimate ols and print out a nice formatted table.

 ## Usage